 It is notable that the A58 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The LX7 does not feature such a mic input.

-Both the LX7 and the A58 have been discontinued, but can regularly be found used on eBay.
+Both the LX7 and the A58 have been discontinued, but can regularly be found used on ebay.
 The LX7 was replaced by the Panasonic LX10, while the A58 was followed by the Sony A68.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic LX7 Manual (free pdf) or the online Sony A58 Manual.
+Further information on the features and operation of the LX7 and A58 can be found, respectively, in the Panasonic LX7 Manual (free pdf) or the online Sony A58 Manual.

 So what conclusions can be drawn?
 Is the Panasonic LX7 better than the Sony A58 or vice versa?
 The listing below highlights the relative strengths of the two models.